Donate to the Israel Hesed Fund

-Home > Worship > The Journey to Becoming B’nei Mitzvah
+Home > Blog > Worship > The Journey to Becoming B’nei Mitzvah

 August began with one of WHC’s favorite traditions — our Adult b’nei mitzvah service.
 This year, six individuals shared this right of passage during a virtual Zoom service with our clergy and their teacher, Gerdy Trachtman.